zephyrproject-rtos/zephyr/doc/develop/west/build-flash-debug.rst

   west simulate --runner=renode --renode-command start

-To pass an argument to Renode itself, for example to start Renode in console mode intead of a separate window:
+To pass an argument to Renode itself, for example to start Renode in console mode instead of a separate window:

   west simulate --runner=renode --renode-arg="--console"